St. Jakob-Park: Overview

 The stadium is divided into four main blocks, A, B, C and D, each block covering one side of the stadium, and block G, consisting of the upper balcony added later.
 St. Jakob Park is a fairly modern stadium; construction started on 13 December 1998, replacing the former St. Jakob Stadium.
-The re-opening game took place 15 March 2001.
+The re-opening game took place on 15 March 2001.

 The "Genossenschaft S.J.P" officially owns the stadium, while the stadium itself is managed by "Basel United".
 The stadium cost around CHF 220 million to build (US$132 million, €143 million in March 2001).

 Within the stadium, there are 32 shops on three different floors, as well as two restaurants (the "Restaurant UNO" and "Hattrick Sports Bar").
 It has parking spaces for 680 cars on two different floors.

 The stadium can be reached either by bus, tram or train (the stadium has its own train station).

 The stadium has been awarded 4 stars by UEFA, which is the highest number of stars that can be awarded to a stadium of that size.

 In 2006, there was a riot after a match between FC Basel and FC Zürich.
 See 2006 Basel Hooligan Incident for more details.